 Applying to jobs

-Before you apply to any job, give your resume a final review.
+Before you apply for any job, give your resume a final review.
 At this stage, you want to make sure it’s the best representation of you and doesn’t contain any typos or misspellings.
 You may want to ask a friend, family member, or university writing center coach to review it for you.

 Apply on any device

 Job applications may look different for each potential employer.
 Follow the application instructions within the job description you’ve clicked on.
-For some jobs, you’ll be able to attach your Indeed Resume and for others you’ll be prompted to upload your resume as an attachment.
+For some jobs, you’ll be able to attach your Indeed Resume and for others, you’ll be prompted to upload your resume as an attachment.